gaben3722/Time-Series-Project-Finance-Data/README.md

-# Stock Market Price Prediction Using LSTM
+# Stock Market Price Prediction
 Predicting the price of the ETF $QQQ using the famous RNN - LSTM